Thursday, 13 July 2023

 Sri Malayadri Lakshmi Narasimha Swamy Temple / వారానికి ఒక్కసారే దర్శనమిచ్చే స్వామివారు, Malakonda, Prakasam District, Andhra Pradesh.

-The visit to this Sri Malayadri Lakshmi Narasimha Swamy Temple was a part of “Shiva and Vishnu Temples / Rock cut Cave temples of Andhra Pradesh Visit”, on 24th June 25th June 2023.
-Even though this temple visit was not included in the list earlier, added on the Saturday’s list, since this temple will be kept open for darshan only on Saturdays..
+The visit to this Sri Malayadri Lakshmi Narasimha Swamy Temple was a part of the “Shiva and Vishnu Temples/Rock cut Cave temples of Andhra Pradesh Visit”, on 24th June 25th June 2023.
+Even though this temple visit was not included in the list earlier, added to Saturday’s list, since this temple will be kept open for darshan only on Saturdays.

 This is one of the Nava Narasimha Temples of Andhra Pradesh.
-This Lakshmi Narasimhar Temple is also called as Sri Malayadri Lakshmi Narasimha Swamy Temple.
-The hill range has a wide variety of rocks and rock formations, like Mica mixed, conglomerated pebble / chips like stones, which are not usually seen in a single geological feature.
+This Lakshmi Narasimhar Temple is also called Sri Malayadri Lakshmi Narasimha Swamy Temple.
+The hill range has a wide variety of rocks and rock formations, like Mica mixed, conglomerated pebbles/chips like stones, which are not usually seen in a single geological feature.

 Moolavar : Sri Lakshmi Narasimhar